FullStackForger/ifmd-fullstackforger/diary/2013-01-31-the-art-of-making-right-decisions.md

 But what I can tell you for a fact is, in order to find those answers you should have calm mind and try to be objective.
 You might seek advice from others, friends, family or perhaps therapist but the end decision is always yours.
 I have been there myself so many times that, trust me, I know exactly what I am talking about.
 With anger bursting through my chest, the tears pouring off my face, out of breath, obsessed with work, confused about life, sleeping 3 – 4 hours every 2 – 3 days and feeling like screeming, every time something fails – I know exactly what I am talking about.
 3 years ago I was different person and I never want to be that person again.
 I am not saying my life is perfect.
 I am not saying all my issues are gone.
 However, I was lucky enough to realize that because of lack of balance and lack of plan I was going nowhere.

 I heard recently from someone much younger than me (but much more educated) that I should meditate before trying to answer any important life question.
-I don’t really do meditation, at least not in a exact way sense.
+I don’t really do meditation, at least not in a exact manner.
 On the other hand, I do understand why it is helpful.
 In order to make the right decision and not regret it in the future you have no choice but to calm down and push away emotions.
 I would suggest that you try different methods and activities to find way that suits you best.
 Here are few that work for me.

 ## Breathing / meditation